Adwozo/mod-cities2-ProfitBasedIndustryAndOffice/README.md

     traffic will increase
-    non profiting company could see decrease headcount tax rate could impact company headcount more dramatically (by logic not verify)
+    non profiting company could see decrease headcount tax rate could impact company headcount more dramatically (by logic not verify) company will now sell product to the global market. (cant do inter city transaction yet)

 Future plan

     investigate the threshold further to generate a balance create a option for user to define the threshold using percentile small company and threshold would be better as a curve so set as a equation